sapegin/washingcode-book/manuscript/book.md

 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];
 const kebabNames = names.map(name => _.kebabCase(name));
 ```

+This version is much easier to read because we know that the `.map()` method transforms an array by keeping the number of items.
+But it doesn’t contain a custom implementation of this and doesn’t mutate an output array.
+Also the scope of each the `kebabNames` variable is smaller.

 ### Sometimes loops aren’t so bad